Economic Models: Aggregate Supply and Aggregate Demand

 Expectations of Future Income, Prices, and Inflation

 High expectations for the future are important for both consumer and business investments, but the difference between low and high expectations for business investments will exceed that for consumer investments, and likewise, the volatility of business investments exceed that for consumer saving.
-Consumers tend to save less and spend more, as consumer confidence about the future increases, and if the future turns out to be less than expectations, consumers can easily change their consumption.
-On the other hand, a certain time commitment must be made on business investments, since such investments tend to take months or years to realize, such as the building of a new factory.
-So the marginal product of any new investment will have to be determined when the investment is completed.
-Of course, projections over a longer time frame will the less accurate than for the short-term, which is why business confidence will depend more on informal projections, what John Maynard Keynes called "animal spirits."
+Consumers save less and spend more, as their confidence about the future increases, and if the future turns out to be less than expectations, consumers can easily change their consumption.
+On the other hand, a certain time commitment must be made on business investments, since such investments may take months or years to realize, such as the building of a new factory.
+So the marginal product of any new investment must be determined when the investment is completed.
+Of course, long-term projections are more uncertain than for the short-term, which is why business confidence depends more on informal projections, what John Maynard Keynes called "animal spirits."

-Expectations of higher inflation will also cause people to spend more now, since their money will be worth less in the future.
-If lower inflation is expected, or even deflation, then people will save their money by spending less now, since they anticipate that their money will be more valuable in the future.
+Expectations of higher inflation will also cause people to spend more now, since their money will be worth less later.
+If lower inflation is expected, or even deflation, then people will save their money by spending less now, anticipating that their money will increase in value.
 Indeed, deflation is a major reason why the Japanese economy has been in the doldrums for so long.
-The Japanese are saving instead of spending, because they are not only earning interest, but the money itself becomes more valuable by the deflation rate.
+The Japanese are saving instead of spending, because they not only earn interest, but the money itself becomes more valuable by the deflation rate.

 Government Policies